0xairdropfarmer/krisssite/content/posts/2020-05-01-react-router.md

 ---
-keywords: Bold Mage
+keywords: react router
-slug: bold-mage
+slug: react-router
 date: 2020-06-11T14:54:10.962Z
 cover: ../images/placeholder-660x400-344359.png
 title: How to use the useParams hook in React router